EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 ~~~~~~~~~~~

-## Request for Distribution of RPKs {#dist-rpks}

-The EST client can request a copy of the current CA public keys.

-EST-coaps provides the /crts operation.
-A successful request from the client to this resource will be answered with a bag of certificates which is subsequently installed in the Explicit TA.
-Motivated by the specification of more compact trust anchors (see {{terminology}}) we define here the new EST function /rpks which returns a set of RPKs to be installed in the Explicit TA database.

-The EST client requests the EST CA RPKs by issuing a CoAP GET message using an operation path of "/rpks".
-EST clients and servers MAY support the /rpks function.
-Clients SHOULD request an up-to-date response before stored information has expired in order to ensure the EST CA TA database is up to date.

-TODO: Map relevant parts of section 4.1 of RFC 7030 and other EST function related content from RFC7030 and EST-coaps.

-## Response for Distribution of RPKs

-If successful, the server response MUST have a CoAP 200 response code.
-Any other response code indicates an error and the client MUST abort the protocol.

-TODO: A successful response MUST be
-TODO: See EDHOC CCS, Figure 6 in draft-ietf-lake-edhoc-19, reference {{RFC8392}}

 ## Mandatory/optional EST Functions {#est-functions}
 The EST-oscore specification has the same set of required-to-implement functions as EST-coaps.
 The content of {{table_functions}} is adapted from Section 4.2 in {{RFC9148}} and uses the updated URI paths (see {{discovery}}).